Inzhenerka/docs.getdbt.tech/website/docs/docs/collaborate/access-query-page.md

 Let's use an example to illustrate how to run queries in the Query page:

 - A Jaffle shop wants to count unique orders and unique customers to understand whether they can expand their awesome Jaffle shop business to other parts of the world.
-- To express this logic in SQL, Kimiko, the analyst assigned to this project, wants to understand yearly trends to help guide expansion decisions.
+- To express this logic in SQL, Kimiko (analyst assigned to this project) wants to understand yearly trends to help guide expansion decisions.
 She writes the following SQL query to calculate the number of unique customers, cities, and total order revenue: <br /><br />
     ```sql
     with